Listing covers the complete interior and exterior of the building and can also extend to fixtures and free standing objects within its curtilage.

 If the building is not already listed on the NI Buildings Database, you can contact the Department’s Historic Environment Division at any time to nominate a building or other structure for Listing.
 Your request will generate a ‘listing query’ and one of our architects will make arrangements to visit if appropriate.
 This initial assessment will decide if there is sufficient cause to commission further, more detailed research.

-When considering buildings and structures for listing, or de-listing, the Department’s Historic Buildings Designation Branch will assess the architectural and historic interest against the criteria set out in the Planning Policy Statement 6 (PPS6): Planning, Archaeology and the Built Heritage.
-Full details of PPS6 can be found on planningni.gov.uk.
+When considering buildings and structures for listing, or de-listing, the Department’s Historic Buildings Designation Branch will assess the architectural and historic interest against the criteria set out in the Criteria for the Scheduling of Historic Monuments and the Listing of Buildings of Special Architectural or Historic Interest.

 Making a Listing Query